-The MattzoBridgeController is used to control bascule bridges or similar components.
+The MattzoLayoutController is used to control bascule bridges or similar components.

 The underlying idea is to automate a bascule bridge over which train lines are running.
 These bridges must frequently open due to ships crossing the river or bay under the bridge.

-The MattzoBridgeController is fully controlled by Rocrail commands via MQTT.
+The MattzoLayoutController is fully controlled by Rocrail commands via MQTT.

 If not fully closed, the train or trains can not pass the bridge and will stop ahead of it.
 The closed state of the bridge is secured by the closing sensor.
 If this sensor is released while the bridge is in the closed state, an emergency brake is broadcast to all trains.

-Rocrail will only clear trains over the bridge when the bridge is fully closed.
+Rocrail will only permit trains to go over the bridge when the bridge is fully closed.
 The bridge can be opened only if no train is on the bridge or approaching the bridge.
 The bridge can opened and closed via the Rocrail user interface.
 Additionally, Rocrail can also trigger automatic, time scheduled opening and closing operations of the bridge if desired.